mmiranda222/.statsuite/content/configurations/dlm-configuration.md

 "uploadSizeLimit": 30000000
 ```

-**Note** that this configuration parameter only concerns the JavaScript front-end part of the DLM application, and another limitation parameter is set for the .Stat CORE services for the submitted files.
-More information to be found [here](https://gitlab.com/sis-cc/eurostat-sdmx-ri/nsiws.net.mirrored/-/blob/master/doc/CONFIGURATION.md#maximum-size-of-the-submited-sdmx-messages).
+This configuration parameter only concerns the JavaScript front-end part of the DLM application.

+Specific configurations are also necessary also for the underlying .Stat CORE services (transfer and NSI).
+The hosting web server(s) (e.g. IIS, Kestrel, ..) need(s) to be configured to accept http requests with bodies of the required size.
+All web servers have their own defaults, e.g. the .Net Core builtin web server, called Kestrel, has a default maximum request body size of 30,000,000 bytes, which is approximately 28.6 MB.

+More information on how to make this configuration in Kestrel (on the example of the NSI web service) can be found [here](https://gitlab.com/sis-cc/eurostat-sdmx-ri/nsiws.net.mirrored/-/blob/master/doc/CONFIGURATION.md#maximum-size-of-the-submited-sdmx-messages).
+For other web server technologies, please consult their specific documentation.